leesjensen/240notes/README.md

 - What if we dropped spelling corrector and just used Phase one, or part of phase one as the gateway test?
 - What if we had a `Pet Shop` that was the example project used through the whole class.
 That would parallel the chess project, but not actually implement Chess for them.
+- Several students had a hard time trying to understand how to get started with phase 3.
+What if instead of JavaDocs we had them write a sequence diagram for each of the endpoints.
+Then they would create an HTTP server that stubs out each of the endpoints.
+- Fix test server facade to handle not having a body in some of the responses.
+Those HTTP endpoints should be returning no content 204.
+Or we should change the spec to return an empty object.

 ## Record of experience